Samantha Mathis: Career

 Mathis began acting professionally at the age of 16.
 Her first job was a commercial for "Always Slender Pads – Just for Teens".
 She co-starred in the television series Aaron's Way and Knightwatch from 1988 to 1989.
 Her first starring role in a feature film was that of Nora in Pump Up the Volume (1990), opposite Christian Slater, whom she briefly dated at the time.
 Mathis dyed her natural blonde hair black for the role in an effort to change her image from sweet and innocent to strong-willed.

 Mathis appeared in the television films Extreme Close-up, 83 Hours 'til Dawn and To My Daughter in 1990.
 Mathis and Slater had voice roles in the animated film FernGully: The Last Rainforest (1992).
 She next appeared in the comedy This Is My Life (1992), written and directed by Nora Ephron, playing an insecure teenager.
-Mathis appeared in the play Fortinbras in New York City in October 1992.
-Super Mario Bros.
-(1993), in which she played Princess Daisy from the popular Nintendo video game, was a box-office bomb but gained a cult following since its release.
+Mathis appeared in the play Fortinbras in New York City on October 1992.
+She also appeared in Super Mario Bros.
+(1993), in which she played Princess Daisy from the popular Nintendo video game.
+The film was a box-office bomb but gained a cult following since its release.

 Mathis co-starred with River Phoenix in The Thing Called Love (1993).
 She appeared in the 1994 film adaptation of Little Women, and in How to Make an American Quilt (1995), both starring Winona Ryder.
 She then appeared in The American President (1995), playing the assistant to the President of the United States.
-Mathis costarred with Christian Slater again, along with John Travolta, in John Woo's Broken Arrow (1996).
+Mathis co-starred with Slater again, along with John Travolta, in John Woo's Broken Arrow (1996).
 She took a little over a year off from acting after her mother died in 1996 from breast cancer.